thomassrour/katacoda-scenarios/optimzing-docker-images/step2.md

 As you can see, it is quite large.
 We will now try to reduce the size using a multistage build.

 Navigate to the Second_Try directory, and complete the setup like above.
-Then, paste the following in the Dockerfile.
+Then, paste (replacing the previous code) the following in the Dockerfile.

 ```
 #First step